 - Once the color is complete we have one final viewing to ensure nothing was missed and to prepare for any final assembly or deliverables you’ll be needing.

-- Once your film is complete and all the final VFX, sound mix, titles, credits etc are in you’ll walk away with the deliverables of your choice - from a h.264 ready for streaming to a DCP (digital cinema package) ready for the theater.
+- After the grade, should you need Final Assembly services, I can bring all the final VFX, sound mix, titles, credits, etc together and you’ll walk away with the deliverables of your choice - from a h.264 ready for streaming to a DCP (digital cinema package) ready for the theater.

 No matter how big or small your project is you can rest assured that it’ll cross the finish line the best it can be.